Emilyyyymarie/Air-WASH/README.md

 Results is organzied by countries, with a folder for Uganda and Vietnam Uncertainty has it's own folder in the results folder.

 Air_WASH_Master_Uncertainty runs the Uncertainty code (UncertaintyAnalysis_distribution and Air_water_code_uncertainty) for the specified country.
-In Uncertainty_Analysis_distribution, the distributions of interest to be run through the uncertainty code are provided, and can be changed by teh user.
+In Uncertainty_Analysis_distribution, the distributions of interest to be run through the uncertainty code are provided, and can be changed by the user.
 These distributions are based on the literature.
 In Air_water_code_uncertainty_code, using the distribution inputs, the net difference in DALYs, water DALYs, air DALYs, and water heating is provided.